 – Easier to apply eye makeup

 One of the reasons for blepharoplasty is “I can’t put my makeup on like I used to without it getting all over the place”.
-Early symptoms of blepharoplasty may include a variety of changes including the diminishing appearance of the upper eyelid with hooding and puffiness.
+Early symptoms of blepharoplasty may include various changes, including the diminishing appearance of the upper eyelid with hooding and puffiness.
 This is most noticeable to patients when they have difficulty applying makeup to the upper lid, and is one of the commonest features patients describe.

 In the lower eyelid, fat pockets may bulge forwards and lower blepharoplasty is required to improve the puffy appearance of the lower eyelids and to reduce eye bags and wrinkling of the skin.

 Many plastic surgeons perform blepharoplasty in the same or similar manner for all patients.
-An analogy for this would be like visiting a hairstylist who who can only cut everyone’s hair in the same way.
-To achieve a natural-looking rejuvenation that does not look like a patient has had surgery requires an artistic interpretation by the surgeon and a customized approach for each individual patient.
+An analogy for this would be like visiting a hairstylist who can only cut everyone’s hair in the same way.
+Achieving a natural-looking rejuvenation that does not look like a patient has had surgery requires an artistic interpretation by the surgeon and a customized approach for each patient.

 Depending upon the scope of the procedure, the operation takes approximately 1 to 3 hours to complete.
 The procedure may be completed only on the upper eyelids, the lower eyelids or both concurrently.
-Commonly, blepharoplasty may be combined with tightening of the lower eyelid tendon (canthopexy or canthoplasty) or rejuvenation of the lower eyelid skin (laser treatment or skin peels).
+Commonly, surgery may be combined with tightening the lower eyelid tendon (canthopexy or canthoplasty) or rejuvenating the lower eyelid skin (laser treatment or skin peels).

 Other medical conditions do not necessarily preclude you from blepharoplasty, but Dr De Silva will want to ensure you are in the best possible health before he considers you for surgery.
 Medical conditions that are a concern include:

-Depending upon your medical history and age, there are certain medical and laboratory tests that may need to be ordered prior to eyelid surgery.
+Depending upon your medical history and age, certain medical and laboratory tests may need to be ordered before eyelid surgery.
 An ECG/EKG or heart tracing is required on men 45 and over and women 55 and over as routine screening.
 Blood work may need to be performed depending upon individual health history.
-Women of childbearing age should undergo a pregnancy test the week prior to the surgery to make sure that they are not pregnant at the same time as undergoing blepharoplasty.
+Women of childbearing age should undergo a pregnancy test the week before the surgery to make sure that they are not pregnant at the same time as undergoing blepharoplasty.

 Smoking has a negative impact on surgery by delaying healing and may lead to unsatisfactory results.
 If you are a smoker you are advised to stop smoking, or at least to cut down on cigarettes for at least one week before eyelid surgery.
 Smoking slows down the recovery process and it can also increase the risk of complications.

 It is important to avoid any medications that thin the blood and encourage bleeding before eyelid surgery.
-This includes: aspirin, ibuprofen, vitamin E, and any type of herbal supplements.
+This includes aspirin, ibuprofen, vitamin E, and any type of herbal supplement.
 You should stop all vitamins and herbal supplements two weeks prior to surgery.

 It is important that blepharoplasty patients arrange a caretaker for the first 24 hours after their surgery.
 Patients need a responsible person to be with them for the first night.
 Patients are not allowed to drive themselves, take public transport or stay home alone because of the effects of anaesthesia.
 The London Facial Plastic Surgery staff will ask for your caretaker’s name and contact information, as well as who will be taking you home from the recovery room after your surgery.